Time is running out for Sears, CEO warns

 He also said it was in the best interest of stakeholders to "accomplish this as a going concern" — language that suggested the company could be forced out of business.

 Lampert's hedge fund is a major holder of Sears debt.
-In August, he offered to have the hedge fund buy Kenmore for $400 million, and to purchase its home service business for as much as $80 million more.
+In August, he offered to have the hedge fund buy Kenmore for $400 million, and to purchase its home improvement business for as much as $80 million more.

 He would like to see Sears sell a total of $1.75 billion in non-real estate assets to raise the cash to pay down debt.
 He did not identify what other assets could be sold to raise that kind of money.